This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 This Meatless Baked Ziti recipe is a classic pasta dish in a rich tomato sauce that’s so cheesy and full of flavor, it’ll have your family begging for seconds!
 It’s the perfect easy recipe for Meatless Monday…and tastes amazing every other day of the week too!

 If you’ve never had baked ziti, you have no idea what you’re missing!
 This classic Italian comfort food is made up of pasta, tomato sauce and of course, lots of cheese to make the perfect pasta bake.
-It’s the kind of meal everyone loves and my kids always come running when they know I’ll be serving it.
+It’s the kind of meal everyone loves, and the whole family will come running when they know you’ll be serving it.

 - Ziti pasta

 Step 1.
 Start by preheating the oven to 350 degrees.

 Step 2.
 Add ziti noodles to a large pot of salted water and cook for around 8 minutes or until the pasta is al dente.

 Step 3.
 In a large mixing bowl, combine ricotta, half the mozzarella, half the parmesan, Italian seasoning, parsley, garlic and eggs.
 Mix well and set aside.